terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

 ## Purpose

 The purpose of this step is to bootstrap a Google Cloud organization, creating all the required resources & permissions to start using the Cloud Foundation Toolkit (CFT).
 This step also configures a CI/CD pipeline for foundations code in subsequent stages.
-The CI/CD pipeline can use either Cloud Build andCloud Source Repos or Jenkins and your own Git repos (which might live on-premises).
+The CI/CD pipeline can use either Cloud Build and Cloud Source Repos or Jenkins and your own Git repos (which might live on-premises).

 ## Prerequisites